delegator/magerock/README.md

 # Project layout

-In Magerock-based projects, your project code is located in two places:
+In Magerock-based projects, your project will look roughly like this:

 ```
 ├── packages/
+├── third-party/
-└── third-party-extensions/
+└── web/
 ```

+:exclamation: Wait!
+Don't copy that extension code just yet! :exclamation:

+You might be surprised to find just how many of your favorite Magento modules are installable directly via composer, without you having to copy a single line of PHP code into your project!
+Take a look: https://packages.firegento.com/

-### Packages directory
+### `packages` directory

 Are you working on custom modules?
+Taking ownership of a theme?
 Overriding some jank third party code?
 Your code belongs in the `packages/` directory.
 It is suggested that you use the naming scheme `vendor-name/extension-name`.

-### Third party extensions

-You'll be surprised to find just how many of your favorite Magento modules are installable directly via composer, without you having to copy a single line of PHP code into your project!
-Take a look: http://packages.firegento.com/
+### `third-party` directory

-In the event that your extension is not an open-source extension listed in the Firegento package repository, you should place it in the `third-party-extensions` directory.
-Use the same naming scheme as the packages directory above.
+Purchased extensions and other modules not available in the Firegento repository should be placed in the `third-party` directory.
+Use the same naming scheme as the packages directory above (`third-party/extension-name`).

+### `web` directory

+This is your web root.
+Magento core will be installed here.
+When you run `$ composer install`, Composer will link each module's files into the configured locations, much like modman.

 # Deploying